composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 ## Render a screen

-The `Renderer` takes the saved JSX and renders it using your registered components.
+With our components registered, let's render a screen.
+The `Renderer` takes the saved JSX and renders it using your components.

 ```jsx showLineNumbers [app/[slug].tsx]
 import '@composify/react/preset';